 Rum River North County Park, St. Francis

-For its size (80 acres), Rum River North has a decent amount of mostly-paved trails, too.
+For its size (80 acres), Rum River North has a decent amount of mostly-paved hiking trails, too.
 It’s known more as the start of the paddling tour down the Rum towards the Mississippi.
 Click here for Rum North’s summer trails map.

 Rum River South County Park, Anoka